SwedbankPay/developer.swedbankpay.com/pax-terminal/NET/Methods/create.md

  // act upon
  // Requires the implementation to run as a server. void EventNotificationHandler(EventToNotifyEnumeration type, string text) {}
+ // SyncRequestResult is called when a synchronous method has been called and
+ // the terminal has responded. void SyncRequestResult(object result)
+ {}
 }
 ```